-- To introduce the characteristic features of contemporary Indian thought - To understand and appreciate contemporary Indian thinkers who have contributed to the field of renaissance and later became leaders in the society - To connect ideas of Indian thinkers with western philosophy - To apply different aspects of humanism in life - To evaluate the philosophy of contemporary Indian thinkers and perspectives a) The background of contemporary Indian Thought; b) Characteristic features of contemporary Indian Thought; c) India in the Modern Period: i) Political ii) Economic and iii) Socio-religious.
+This course introduces to the students the characteristic features of contemporary Indian thought and helps them appreciate the contemporary Indian thinkers who have contributed to the field of renaissance and later became leaders in the society.
+Besides this course connects ideas of Indian thinkers with western philosophy, in order to apply different aspects of humanism in life and to evaluate the philosophy of contemporary Indian thinkers and perspectives.